Szabolcs–Szatmár–Bereg County: Religion

+In 1930, the population was 47.1% Calvinist, 23.6% Roman Catholic, 18.0% Greek Catholic, 6.7% Jewish, 4.4% Lutheran, and others (0.2%).

 Regional structure

 Economy

 The county borders three countries, and it is the only Hungarian county bordering Ukraine.
-The railway border crossing towards Ukraine is well developed; its high capacity is able to meet the requirements of transit and bilateral trade.
+The railway border crossing toward Ukraine is well developed; its high capacity is able to meet the requirements of transit and bilateral trade.
 Following the reconstruction of the road border crossing, the county is also able to cope with increased road transportation.

 Several regions in the county have tourism potential, mostly unexploited.
-Szabolcs-Szatmár-Bereg has several agricultural products of excellent quality, with capacity for higher production.
+Szabolcs–Szatmár–Bereg has several agricultural products of excellent quality, with capacity for higher production.
 There is an abundance of low-cost, semiskilled labour.

 The county's biggest problem is the economic crisis.
 There is a shortage of local capital and inward investment, which restrains the creation of new jobs, thus the unemployment rate remains the second highest in Hungary.
-Manufacturing lags the rest of the country, most notably lacking high quality, high value-added products.
+Manufacturing lags the rest of the country, most notably lacking high quality, high-value-added products.
 The marginal soil quality limits the scope of agricultural production to a few products which suffer from shrinking export markets to the east.

 It is home to the Szakoly Power Plant.

 Politics

-The Szabolcs-Szatmár-Bereg County Council, elected at the 2019 local government elections, is made up of 25 counselors, with the following party composition:
+The Szabolcs–Szatmár–Bereg County Council, elected at the 2024 local government elections, is made up of 25 counselors, with the following party composition:

 Presidents of the General Assembly

 Municipalities

-Szabolcs-Szatmár-Bereg County has 1 urban county, 27 towns, 15 large villages and 186 villages.
+Szabolcs–Szatmár–Bereg County has 1 urban county, 27 towns, 15 large villages and 186 villages.